sympy/sympy/doc/src/explanation/glossary.md

 - Capitalize the names, unless they refer to code.
 - Each definition should be short (no more than a paragraph).
 - Keep the terms in alphabetical order.
-- Vitalize the first occurrence of the term in the definition.
+- Italicize the first occurrence of the term in the definition.
 - Use cross-references to refer to full documentation for functions, etc.
+- Cross-reference the first instance of other terms in definitions (see below).
-- Classes/functions should only be listed here if they are core concepts for understanding how to use SymPy.
-Classes and functions themselves can be documented in their respective docstrings in the modules reference.
+- Classes and functions should only be listed here if they are core concepts for understanding how to use SymPy.
+Classes and functions themselves should be documented in their respective docstrings in the modules reference.

 -->